percona/pmm-doc/docs/how-to/configure.md

 PMM collects data through exporters and Query Analytics, which is then utilized by the Telemetry subsystem through aggregated metrics.

 -!!! note alert alert-primary ""
-    Telemetry is sent straight away.
-The 24-hour grace period is not applicable.
+    When PMM is installed, telemetry is not sent immediately.
+Before the first telemetry report is generated, PMM provides users with a 24-hour grace period to disable telemetry.

 To see the metrics being collected by telemetry, from the [main menu](../details/interface.md#main-menu) navigate to <i class="uil uil-cog"></i> *Configuration* → <i class="uil uil-setting"></i> *Settings* → *Advanced Settings* → *Telemetry* and hover over the exclamation mark.